 Making a difference in national policy is easier than many of us think.
 Whether you have five minutes or a whole day, you can do something to support vaccines and science-based vaccination policies, and make a real difference.
 Below are several ideas based on the amount of time you have to spend.

-Your representatives in Congress want hear from you.
+3. Our legislators need to hear that the people they represent support vaccines and public health.
 Even if you only have five minutes, you can tell your representatives that vaccines matter.

 If you have 2 to 15 minutes:

-- Call or email your representatives to discuss immunization-related issues you care about.
+- Call or email your Congressional representatives to discuss vaccine-related issues you care about.

 - Register to vote.